au-ts/cogent/cogent/INSTALL.md

 #### Build with Makefile

-To configure, edit [config.mk](../config.mk).
+* To configure, edit [config.mk](../config.mk).
 The default values should work for most people.
-Then simply run `make`.
-If Cabal fails to solve package dependencies, you can copy the config file of your GHC version from [misc/cabal.config.d](./misc/cabal.config.d/) to `./cabal.config` in this folder and rerun `make`.
+* Copy the config file of the GHC version you want to use from [misc/cabal.config.d](./misc/cabal.config.d/) to `./cabal.config` in this folder.
+* Run `make` or `make dev`.
+The latter builds Cogent instead of installing it, which is suitable for developers.

+For more info, run `make help`.

 #### Build with Cabal